The Stupas Have Eyes

 Like a Final Boss in Shinobi the Stupa found us out!

-The Boudhanath stupa (aka the Boudha, Chorten Chempo and Khãsa Caityais) is one of the holiest and most recognisable sites in Kathmandu.
-It has a height of 36 metres and a diameter of 120 metres, making it the largest in Nepal and one of the largest in the world.
+The Boudhanath stupa (aka the Boudha, Chorten Chempo and Khãsa Caityais) is one of the holiest and most recognisable sites in all of Kathmandu.
+It stands at a height of 36 metres and a diameter of 120 metres, making it the largest in Nepal and one of the largest in the world.

 Dodging the expensive restaurants we stumbled into a time warp and got some fried rice in what can only be described as somewhere straight out of.
 David Bowie song.